Police: Boy found dead in suitcase identified; mother wanted for murder, believed son was possessed by demon

 Two felony arrest warrants were issued for Dawn Elaine Coleman, 40, of Louisiana and 37-year-old DeJaune Ludie Anderson, of Atlanta, who is the mother's child.

-Police are asking people across the country to be on the lookout for Anderson.
+Now, police are asking people across the country to be on the lookout for Anderson, who is known to travel.

 "Help us locate her for Cairo so that justice can be served for him," Huls said.